milonmaze/privacy-terms-observatory/www.cloudflare.com/privacypolicy.md

 Cloudflare Privacy Policy

-This Privacy Policy is effective as of September 1, 2021.
+This Privacy Policy is effective as of February 1, 2022.

-We have updated our June 23, 2021, privacy policy to provide greater clarity about the categories of data subjects on the Cloudflare Service and about the data we process for those data subjects.
-We have also clarified the situations in which we are acting as a data controller or a data processor and have made edits to conform with applicable data protection laws.
+We have updated our September 1, 2021, Privacy Policy to update the name of our Cloudflare Zero Trust offering.

 This Cloudflare Privacy Policy (“Policy”) outlines the personal information that Cloudflare, Inc. (“Cloudflare”, “we”, “us” or “our”) gathers, how we use that personal information, and the options you have to access, correct, or delete such personal information.